CIA activities in Iraq: 2002

-CIA Special Activities Division paramilitary teams were the first teams in Iraq arriving in July 2002.
+CIA Special Activities Division (SAD) paramilitary teams were the first teams in Iraq arriving in July 2002.
 Once on the ground they prepared the battle space for the subsequent arrival of US military forces.
 SAD teams then combined with US Army Special Forces (on a team called the Northern Iraq Liaison Element or NILE).
 This team organized the Kurdish Peshmerga for the subsequent US-led invasion.
 They combined to defeat Ansar al-Islam, an ally of Al-Qaeda.
-If this battle had not been as successful as it was, there would have been a considerable hostile force behind the US/Kurdish force in the subsequent assault on Saddam's Army.
+They operated on the belief that failure would have created a considerable hostile force behind the US/Kurdish force in the subsequent assault on Saddam's Army.
 The US side was carried out by Paramilitary Operations Officers from SAD/SOG and the Army's 10th Special Forces Group.

 SAD teams also conducted high risk special reconnaissance missions behind Iraqi lines to identify senior leadership targets.
 These missions led to the initial strikes against Saddam Hussein and his key generals.
 Although the initial strike against Hussein was unsuccessful in killing the dictator, it was successful in effectively ending his ability to command and control his forces.
 Other strikes against key generals were successful and significantly degraded the command's ability to react to and maneuver against the US-led invasion force.

 NATO member Turkey refused to allow its territory to be used by the US Army's 4th Infantry Division for the invasion.
 As a result, the SAD, US Army Special Forces joint teams and the Kurdish Peshmerga were the entire northern force against Saddam's Army during the invasion.
 Their efforts kept the 1st and 5th Corps of the Iraqi Army in place to defend against the Kurds rather than their moving to contest the coalition force coming from the south.
 This combined US Special Operations and Kurdish force soundly defeated Saddam's Army, a major military success, similar to the victory over the Taliban in Afghanistan.
 Four members of the SAD/SOG team received the CIA's rare Intelligence Star for their "heroic actions".